Navigation receiver (New stock)

 Trip Computer: The trip computer shows current speed, current direction, distance to destination, total distance traveled, average speed (including stopped time), average speed while moving, maximum speed, total trip time, total moving time, and stopped time.
 You can reset just the maximum speed or reset the entire trip computer at once.

-- Fuel Report: If you have entered your vehicle profiles and the current fuel price, the DNX7180 calculates the average fuel economy for your vehicle, your carbon footprint, and the cost of the fuel consumed.
+- Fuel Report: If you have entered your vehicle profiles and the current fuel price, the DNX6190HD calculates fuel used, the average fuel economy for your vehicle, your carbon footprint, and the cost of the fuel consumed.

 - Speed: gain points for driving at the best speed for conserving fuel, which is 45-60mph for most vehicles.